davidji99/terraform-provider-herokux/docs/index.md

     * `postgres_settings_modify_delay` - (Optional) The number of minutes to wait for a postgres settings modification to be properly reflected in Heroku.
 Defaults to 2 minutes.
 Minimum required is 1 minute.

+    * `connect_mapping_modify_delay` - (Optional) The number of seconds to wait Heroku Connect mapping to be properly reflected in Heroku.
+Defaults to 15 seconds.
+Minimum required is 5 seconds.

 * `timeouts` - (Optional) Timeouts define a max duration the provider will wait for certain resources to be properly modified before proceeding with further action(s).
 Each timeout's polling intervals is set to 20 seconds.
 Only a single `timeouts` block may be specified, and it supports the following arguments: